15 Top-Rated Beaches in Cambodia

 Kep is a large beach town on the southern part of the Cambodian coast, close to Vietnam.
 The town, also known as Krong Kaeb, has a fun beach area that offers just the right amount of development.
 It's a raw, remote beach, but the beachfront promenade also has little cafés and some market sections where you can pick out your own fresh seafood and fruit.
 Kep Beach is known for its amazing, fresh-caught seafood.

-The area is especially interesting, as Kep was a former French beach resort popular during the period of French Colonialism (around 1867 through 1946).
+The area is especially interesting, as Kep was a former French beach resort popular during and after the period of French Colonialism (Cambodia was a protectorate of France from 1863 to 1953).
 Some of the architecture and wide streets recall the days of French rule.
+Kep was the epicenter of what was known as the Khmer Riviera in the 1950s and 60s.

 The beach has vendors renting rafts, boogie boards, umbrellas, and beach chairs.
 The beach itself was overhauled by the government a few years ago, and massive amounts of sand were brought in from other areas to create a large, recreational beach.